Redocly/redocly-cli/docs/commands/lint.md

 ### Generate ignore file

-With this option, you can generate the `.redocly.lint-ignore.yaml` file that suppresses the severity of errors and warnings in the output.
+With this option, you can generate the `.redocly.lint-ignore.yaml` file to suppress error and warning severity problems in the output.
 You will still receive visual feedback to let you know how many problems were ignored.

 This option is useful when you have an API design standard, but have some exceptions to the rule (for example, a legacy API operation).
 It allows for highly granular control.